 - Small Faith Sharing Group

 Thea House shall endeavor to inculcate the six ministerial functions that reflect the Church’s general mission on campus as expressed by the Committee on Education of the United States Conference of Catholic Bishops in the document, Empowering Campus Ministry: A Condensed Version of “Empowered by the Spirit” (October, 2002).

 - Appropriating the Faith

 - Facilitating Personal Development

 - Developing Leaders for the Future

 In 1984, Sister Thea was diagnosed with breast cancer.
 She prayed, “to live until I die.”
 Her prayer was answered, and Thea continued to serve in her capacity as the director of Intercultural Awareness for the Diocese of Jackson and she was particularly successful with children.
 Despite being seriously impaired by cancer, she traveled to distant cities seated in a wheelchair, preaching, teaching and reviving congregations.
-In 1989, the U.S Bishops invited her to be a key speaker at their conference and she gave a very rousing speech that earned her a standing ovation.
+In 1989, the U.S Bishops invited her to be a keynote speaker at their annual conference.
+She gave a very rousing speech that earned her a standing ovation.
 At the end of the meeting, at Sister Thea’s invitation, the Bishops stood, held hands together and sang, “We Shall Overcome” with gusto!